22.7.11

 “Let out the knots and I’ll show you.”

-She struggled with that task as he easily fashioned two spears from the stick and shell with the string.
+She struggled with that task as he easily fashioned two spears from the twig and shell with the string.
 He pierced his finger in testing the weapon's worth and raised an eyebrow in expectation of her compliment.
 She gave up the de-knotting, noting it a ruse to keep her occupied.
 She traced his glance to his bloody finger then back to his eyes.

 “Yuck.”